Hiring and Placement

-Hiring of the Disabled—The Rehabilitation Act of 1973 (P.L.
+Hiring of Persons with Disabilities—The Rehabilitation Act of 1973 (P.L.
 93-112, as amended) requires federal agencies to develop plans for the hiring, placement, and advancement of persons with disabilities.

 Persons with disabilities may be considered under special hiring programs for disabled veterans, if eligible, Schedule A hiring, student employment programs and other authorities, in addition to standard hiring into competitive service positions.

-Agencies generally may not use any employment test or other selection criterion that tends to screen out qualified individuals with handicaps or any class of individuals with handicaps.
-They also generally may not conduct a pre-employment medical examination and may not ask an applicant whether the applicant has a handicap or inquire into its extent or nature.
+Agencies generally may not use any employment test or other selection criterion that tends to screen out qualified individuals with disabilities or any class of individuals with disabilities.
+They also generally may not conduct a pre-employment medical examination and may not ask an applicant whether the applicant has a disability or inquire into its extent or nature.

 Schedule A appointing authority for those with certain physical, mental and psychiatric disabilities, also known as “targeted” disabilities, is at 5 CFR 213.3102(u).
 Agencies may hire upon determining that the person is “likely to succeed” in performing the duties of the position, a decision that can be based on any relevant work, educational or other experience.
-(Note: Rules changes in 2013 repealed a former requirement for a certification of job readiness from a licensed medical professional, a licensed vocational rehabilitation specialist, or federal or state agency that issues or provides disability benefits.)
 Agencies may also make temporary (for positions not expected to last more than one year), time-limited and permanent appointments.
 Persons successfully completing two years in a continuing position under this authority may be noncompetitively converted to a competitive appointment on the recommendation of their supervisors.
-The Rehabilitation Act of 1973, as amended, requires agencies to provide reasonable accommodations to qualified employees or applicants with disabilities, unless doing so would cause an undue hardship to the agency.
-(An undue hardship means that a specific accommodation would require significant difficulty or expense.)
-A reasonable accommodation is any change to a job, the work environment, or the way things are usually done that allows an individual with a disability to apply for a job, perform the essential job functions, or enjoy equal access to benefits available to other individuals in the workplace.

 Further, EEOC requires agencies with 1,000 or more employees to maintain a special recruitment program for people with certain “targeted” disabilities as described above, and to establish specific goals for their employment and advancement.
 All agencies, regardless of their size or ranking, must ensure that goals are set and accomplished in a manner that will affect measurable progress from the preceding fiscal year.
 See www.eeoc.gov/federal/directives.

 EEOC’s Leadership for the Employment of Americans with Disabilities initiative seeks to increase the population of individuals with disabilities employed by the federal government, in particular employment of those with “targeted” disabilities.
-The initiative involves educational events, focus groups and other efforts designed to increase the awareness of hiring officials, educate hiring officials and applicants about the special hiring authorities that are available, and provide information and resources on reasonable accommodation.
+The initiative involves educational events, focus groups and other efforts designed to educate hiring officials and applicants about the special hiring authorities available, and provide information and resources on reasonable accommodation.
 See www.eeoc.gov/eeoc/initiatives/lead.

-Interchange Agreements—OPM and an excepted service agency having an established merit system may enter into an agreement, known as an interchange agreement, prescribing conditions under which employees may be moved from one system to the other.
-Such agreements exist with respect to many excepted service agencies (see Types of Appointments, above).
+Interchange Agreements—OPM and an excepted service agency having an established merit system may enter into an interchange agreement prescribing conditions under which employees may be moved from one system to the other.

 To be eligible for career or career-conditional appointment under an interchange agreement, you must: